epibinding/Epicor-Password-Hashing/README.md

-[quote="Bart_Elia, post:5, topic:39607, full:true"]
-Correct Jeremy on the approach.
-We are appending a crypto random number as the salt to the password and (one way) hashing.
-[/quote]

 From a high-level Epicor has a little helper class to hash the password via 2 helper methods **ComputeHash**, **VerifyHash** it does support different algorithm's such as _SHA1, SHA256, SHA384, SHA512, MD5_ but by default Epicor uses **SHA256**.

 That helper lies in Epicor.System.dll usually stored in the bin folder on the IIS App Server.